-In conversations with successful CEO-Founders, however, we found that the PE Partners were less likely to attribute CEO behavior to "personality".
+And the attribution made is that it is the nature of the CEO/Founder's independent personality conflicting with the PE Partners' need for accountability to institutional investors.
+The most appropriate solution is to remove the Founder from the CEO role and find a CEO with prior private equity portfolio company experience.
+When Things Work Welln conversations with successful CEO-Founders, however, we found that the PE Partners were less likely to attribute CEO behavior to "personality."
 They were more likely to attribute the behavior to CEO/Founder difficulty of unlearning past behavioral habits of success that now may be counterproductive, given the nature of PE dominated Boards.
 PE Partners would take steps to help CEOs unlearn.

-"Smoke Gets in Your Eyes".
-Entrepreneurshave the gift of being able to imagine a set of events that do not yet exist.
+Smoke Gets in Your Eyes."

+Entrepreneurs have the gift of being able to imagine a set of events that do not yet exist.
 They then take the steps to make that imagined event a reality.
-Social scientists call this behavior the Self Fulfilling Prophecy (Downey, Freitas, Michaelis, and Khouri, 1998).
+Social scientists call this behavior the Self Fulfilling Prophecy.
+(Downey et al, 1998).
 But that gift has a dark side when confronted with power shift at the Board level.
 Successful entrepreneurs often plunge ahead with their vision despite negative feedback.

-In successful situations, PE Partners expect their CEOs to mis-hear or fail to place the proper weight on PE
+In successful situations, PE Partners expect their CEOs to mis-hear or fail to place the proper weight on PE Partners' "suggestions."

-Partners' "suggestions".
 A successful behavioral habit of staying focused on a vision despite negative comment is merely a behavioral habit that now must be unlearned.

-- One CEO was encouraged to hire a General Counsel who had previous success in working with the lead director of the private equity firm that now dominated the CEO's Board.
-The partner and the CEO both agreed that thisGeneral Counsel would speak with every Board member between meetings to get a sense about how things were going.
+One CEO was encouraged to hire a General Counsel who had previous success in working with the lead director of the private equity firm that now dominated the CEO's Board.
+The partner and the CEO both agreed that this General Counsel would speak with every Board member between meetings to get a sense about how things were going.
 Three weeks before the Board meeting, the CEO and the General Counsel would sit down and plan for the Board meeting.
 Said the CEO, "I never walked into a board meeting not having an accurate understanding of Board issues with our business and issues with me.
 I would have distorted the information had the private equity partner spoken with me directly.
-I could listen less emotionally when the same information came from someone reporting to me". - One CEO received permission to place one person on the Board who was known as the personal friend of the CEO.
-This additional vote did not change the power structure of the Board but it did allow the PE Partner to use the friend as a back-channel communications tool.
-In face-to-face communications between the Partner and the CEO, the Partner would use face-saving words like "suggest" and "advise".
+I could listen less emotionally when the same information came from someone reporting to me." ne CEO received permission to place one person on the Board who was known as the personal friend of the CEO.
+This additional vote did not change Laurence J. Stybel 87 the power structure of the Board but it did allow the PE Partner to use the friend as a back-channel communications tool.

+In face-to-face communications between the Partner and the CEO, the Partner would use face-saving words like "suggest" and "advise."
 But the CEOs friend was instructed to clearly inform the CEO that obedience was expected or the CEO would be fired.